How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating percentage change (increase).

 Calculator usage: Use the Percentage Change CALCULATOR ("What is the percentage change from the Original value to the New value?").
-Enter the original pass price as "Original" ($100) and the new price as "New" ($120).
+Enter $100 [Original] and $120 [New].

 Explanation using a formula: